NOTICE OF FUNDING OPPORTUNITY: The 2022 U.S. Ambassadors Fund for Cultural Preservation (AFCP).

 Application Closing Dates:

-1st Round (Concept Note):Thursday, November 20, 2020, 17:00 Malawi time.
+1st Round (Concept Note): Wednesday, December 1, 2021, 17:00 Malawi time.

-2nd Round Full Application March 8, 2021, 17:00 Malawi time.
+2nd Round (if invited; Full Application): March 15, 2022, 17:00 Malawi time.

-Period of Performance: The period of performance begins upon the Grants Officer’s signature and the awardee’s countersignature on a Notice of Award.
+The period of performance begins upon the Grants Officer’s signature and the awardee’s countersignature on a Notice of Award.
 A Notice of Award notifies an award recipient that an award has been made and that funds are available for use during the specified award period.
 Failure to produce a complete Notice of Award package may result in the nullification of the award.

-Performance and Deliverables: AFCP 2021 award recipients must submit performance progress reports, federal financial status reports, and final reports on time as specified in the Notice of Award.
+AFCP 2022 award recipients must submit performance progress reports, federal financial status reports, and final reports on time as specified in the Notice of Award.
 Upon completion of an AFCP project, the Center will also ask implementers to respond to an online survey about their project and experience with the AFCP program.
 In cases where the proposed public diplomacy or other expected impacts may not be fully realized at the immediate conclusion of the project, the Center may request continued voluntary reporting on specific topics.
 The Center may compile this information into reports to Congress and other documents.

 Disclaimer: Issuance of this funding opportunity does not constitute an award commitment on the part of the AFCP program or the U.S. government.
 The Center reserves the right to waive program formalities and to reduce, revise, or increase project scopes and budgets in accordance with the needs of the program and the availability of funds.